mtingers/opacify/README.md

 Running depacify on test.opacify ...
 Status: 23% ...
 ERROR: External source http://foo/bar.jpg failed at offset 32, 40 bytes.
-ERROR: External source http://foo/bar.jpg failed at offset 44, 20 bytes..
+ERROR: External source http://foo/bar.jpg failed at offset 44, 20 bytes.
-    We tried our best but not all external sources were good.
+    E3: We tried our best but not all external sources were good.
     Partial contents are located at:
          test-depacify.txt
 ```